Zahner-elektrik/Thales-Remote-Python/README.md

 ![Thales-Remote-Python](https://doc.zahner.de/github_resources/Thales-Remote-Python.png)

-Thales-Remote-Python is a Python extension which uses the Zahner [Remote2](http://zahner.de/pdf/Remote2.pdf) to control [Zahner Zennium Potentiostats](http://zahner.de/products/electrochemical-workstation.html).
+Thales-Remote-Python is a Python extension which uses the Zahner [Remote2](http://zahner.de/pdf/Remote2.pdf) to control [Zahner ZENNIUM Potentiostats](http://zahner.de/products/electrochemical-workstation.html).
-It was developed to **easily integrate** [Zahner Zennium Potentiostats](http://zahner.de/products/electrochemical-workstation.html) into Python scripts for more **complex measurement** tasks and for **automation purposes**.
+It was developed to **easily integrate** [Zahner ZENNIUM Potentiostats](http://zahner.de/products/electrochemical-workstation.html) into Python scripts for more **complex measurement** tasks and for **automation purposes**.

-The measurement methods **EIS**, **IE**, **CV** and **DC sequences** are supported.
+The measurement methods **Impedance Spectroscopy (EIS)**, **Cyclic Voltammetry (CV)**, **IE**,and **DC sequences** are supported.
 Also constant current or constant voltage can be output and current and voltage can be measured.
 Single frequency impedance measurement is also possible.
 Other supported functions are the remote control of the [BC-MUX](http://zahner.de/products/multiplexer/bc-mux.html) and the import of ism files in Python.

 # 📚 Documentation

 The complete documentation of the individual functions can be found on the [API documentation website](https://doc.zahner.de/thales_remote/).

 # 🔧 Installation

-The library to control the potentiostats is located in the subfolder [thales_remote](thales_remote).
+The library to control the potentiostats is the subfolder [thales_remote](thales_remote).
 The [thales_file_import](thales_file_import) subfolder contains the library for importing Thales file formats.
 The class [BCMuxInterface](https://doc.zahner.de/thales_remote/bc_mux_interface.html) to control the [BC-MUX](http://zahner.de/products/multiplexer/bc-mux.html) is located in the Python file [BCMuxInterface.py](Examples/BCMuxInterface/BCMuxInterface.py), from this file the class can be imported.

-### With integrated development environment
+### Integrated development environment
-With an integrated development environment, for example [Eclipse](https://www.eclipse.org/) with [PyDev](https://www.pydev.org/) extension, the package must be added to the project.
+With an integrated development environment (IDE), for example [Eclipse](https://www.eclipse.org/) with [PyDev](https://www.pydev.org/) extension, the package must be added to the project.
-ThalesRemote can either be simply downloaded or best pulled with Git from the GitHub repository.
+[thales_remote](thales_remote) can either be simply downloaded or best pulled with Git from the GitHub repository.
 With GitHub integration into the project, updates can be easily done.
 If you are using Eclipse you can use the extension [EGit](https://www.eclipse.org/egit/) for this.

-### Only Package download
+### Package download
-Download the folder and place it in the project directory or add it to the PYTHONPATH to access the library from Python.
+Download the subdirectory [thales_remote](thales_remote) and if needed [thales_file_import](thales_file_import) and put these two directories into your source directory where your Python script is located.
+Or add the path of the two directories [thales_remote](thales_remote) and if needed [thales_file_import](thales_file_import) on your computer to the PYTHONPATH.

 # 🔨 Basic Usage